-LA No. 3909 was amended by Act 3996 to include licensing of airmen and aircraft, inspection of aircraft concerning air traffic rules, schedules and rates and enforcement of Aviation Laws.
+On December 5, 1932, Act No. 39962 amended Act No. 3909 as to matters concerning the licensing of airmen and aircraft, inspection of aircraft, air traffic rules, schedules and rates and enforcement of aviation laws.

-In 1933, the Office of Technical Assistant of Aviation Matters became the Aeronautics Division under the Department of Commerce and Communications, the functions of which were embodied in Administrative order no. 309, a joint bulletin issued by the Department of Public Works and Communications and the Department of Finance.
+From 1932 to 1936, there were no standard procedures as to the licensing of airmen, registration of aircraft and recording of various aeronautical activities connected with commercial aviation.
+There were attempts made to register planes and their owners without ascertaining their airworthiness and to record names of pilots, airplane mechanics and other details.
+It was also narrated that in 1933, the office of Technical Assistant of Aviation Matters was expanded into the Aeronautics Division under the Department of Commerce and Industry, the functions of which were embodied in Administrative Order No. 309, a joint Bulletin issued by the Department of Public Works and Communications and the Department of Finance.

-On November 12, 1936, the Philippine Legislature passed Commonwealth Act No. 168, better known as the Civil Aviation Law of the Philippine in March 1945, the bureau was reorganized and placed under the Department of National Defense.
-Among its functions was to promulgate Civil Aviation Regulations.
+On November 12, 1936, the National Assembly passed Commonwealth Act No. 1684 otherwise known as the Civil Aviation Law of the Philippines, creating the Bureau of Aeronautics and organizing the same under the Department of Public Works and Communications.5 After the liberation of the Philippines in March 1945, the Bureau was reorganized and placed under the Department of National Defense.
+Among its functions was to promulgate civil aviation regulations.

-On October 1947, Executive Order no. 94, which reorganized the government, transferred the Bureau of Aeronautics to the newly created Department of Commerce and Industry and renamed it as Civil Aeronautics Administrative (CAA).
+On October 1947, Executive Order (E.O.)
+No. 94 which reorganized the government, transferred the Bureau of Aeronautics to the newly created Department of Commerce and Industry and renamed the same as the Civil Aeronautics Administration (CAA).

-On January 20, 1975, Letter of instruction No. 244 transferred to the Department of Public Highways the responsibilities relative to airport plans, design, construction, improvement and maintenance as well as site acquisition.
-The responsibilities related to location, planning, design and funding were later returned to the CAA.
+On January 20, 1975, Letter of Instruction No. 244, series of 197511 directed that all funds for the preliminary engineering, construction and maintenance of all national airports appropriated for the fiscal year 1974-75 be transferred and/or released to the Department of Public Highways.
+The responsibilities related to location, planning design and funding were later returned to the CAA.

-On July 23, 1979, through Executive Order No. 546, the CAA was renamed as Bureau of Air Transportation (BAT) and placed under the Ministry of Transportation and Communications.
+On July 23, 1979, former President Ferdinand E. Marcos issued E.O.
+No. 54612 renaming the CAA as the Bureau of Air Transportation (BAT) and placing the same under the Ministry of Transportation and Communications.

-The Civil Aviation Authority of the Philippines (CAAP) was created in 2008 by virtue of Republic Act No. 9497 as enacted into law last March 23, 2008.
-Under Chapter 1, Section 2 of said Republic Act, (Declaration of Policy), it is declared the policy of the State “to provide safe and efficient air transport and regulatory services in the Philippines by providing for the creation of a civil aviation authority with jurisdiction over the restructuring of the civil aviation system, the promotion, development and regulation of the technical, operational, safety, and aviation security functions under the civil aviation authority”.
+The Civil Aviation Authority of the Philippines (CAAP) was created by virtue of Republic Act No. 9497 which was approved on March 4, 2008.
+Under Chapter 1, Section 2 of said Republic Act, (Declaration of Policy), it is declared the policy of the State “to provide safe and efficient air transport and regulatory services in the Philippines by providing for the creation of a civil aviation authority with jurisdiction over the restructuring of the civil aviation system, the promotion, development and regulation of the technical, operational, safety, and aviation security functions under the civil aviation authority”.’

 The creation of CAAP in 2008 is the main component of an intensive civil aviation reform program launched by the government.
 According to Chapter 1, Sec.
 4 (Creation of the Authority), CAAP is “an independent regulatory body with quasi-judicial and quasi legislative powers and possessing corporate attributes attached to the Department of Transportation and Communication (DOTC) for the purpose of policy coordination”.
 The same provision also abolished the existing Air Transportation Office created under the provisions of Republic Act No. 776, as amended